 - Is this a gift?
 Please choose "this is a gift" at check out to add a personalized message

-- The Aloe Vera plant is known for its cool gel inside of its thick, toothed leaves
+- Great for room decor or dorm decor.
+The Aloe Vera plant is known for its cool gel inside of its thick, toothed leaves

 - These sun-lovers grow best in a sunny window.
 Drought tolerant, only needs water once every two to three weeks